Have you ever wondered what the old Weight Watchers Plan was like in the 1960s?

 In the book's introduction, Nidetch describes her years of struggle to lose weight.
 Anybody who has ever been overweight and worked to lose it, will relate to her story.
 As someone who was overweight by the time I was in 4th grade and "matronly" looking by the time I was in my late 20s, I certainly did.

-The original Weight Watchers Program was based on a diet developed by the New York City Department of Health’s Bureau of Nutrition that Nidetch followed after registering with on of its obesity clinics.
+The original Weight Watchers Program was based on a diet developed by the New York City Department of Health's Bureau of Nutrition that Nidetch followed after registering with one of its obesity clinics.
 When friends wanted the details of how she had lost weight, she began to meet with them at her house, where she shared what she knew and they talked over their common problems related to overeating.

 When the little group got too big to meet at her house, she rented a basement, and then a large meeting hall in 1963, and the rest, as they say, is history 🙂